tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

     *   `DockerComponentLauncher` which launches `ExecutorContainerSpec` in a Docker environment.
-    *   `KubernetesPodComponentLauncher` which launches `ExecutorContainerSpec` in a k8s environment.
+    *   `KubernetesPodComponentLauncher` which launches `ExecutorContainerSpec` in a Kubernetes environment.
 *   Extensible `PlatformConfig` framework.
-    *   `KubernetesPodPlatformConfig` to support k8s pod spec as a config.
+    *   `KubernetesPodPlatformConfig` to support Kubernetes pod spec as a config.
     *   `DockerPlatformConfig` to support docker run configs.

 ### Architecture